-The standing committees of our Board of Directors will be an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee, each of which is described below.
+The standing committees of our Board of Directors include an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee, each of which is described below.

 Audit Committee.
-The Audit Committee of our Board of Directors will consist of Kenneth M. deRegt, Jerker M. Johansson and David H. Sidwell.
-Mr. deRegt will serve as the Chairperson of the Audit Committee and our Board of Directors expects to determine that Mr. Sidwell will be the Audit Committee's financial expert.
-The Audit Committee will operate pursuant to a charter that will be approved by our Board of Directors.
-Within 90 days after consummation of this offering, the majority of the Audit Committee will be independent directors and within one year after consummation of this offering, the Audit Committee will be independent directors and within one year after consummation of the Board of Directors our internal accounting and financial controls and the accounting principles and auditing practices and procedures employed in preparation and review of our financial statements.
+The Audit Committee of our Board of Directors consists of Kenneth M. deRegt, Jerker M. Johansson and David H. Sidwell.
+Mr. deRegt serves as the Chairperson of the Audit Committee and our Board of Directors has determined that Mr. Sidwell is the Audit Committee's financial expert.
+The Audit Committee operates pursuant to a charter approved by our Board of Directors.
+Within 90 days after consummation of this offering, the majority of the Audit Committee will be independent directors and within one year after consummation of this offering, the Audit Committee will be comprised entirely of independent directors.
+The Audit Committee reviews and, as it deems appropriate, recommends to the Board of Directors our internal accounting and financial controls and the accounting principles and auditing practices and procedures employed in preparation and review of our financial statements.
 The Audit Committee also makes recommendations to the Board concerning the engagement of independent public auditors and the scope of the audit to be undertaken by such auditors.

 Compensation Committee.
-The Compensation Committee of our Board of Directors will consist of Kenneth M. deRegt, Henry A. Fernandez and Linda H. Riefler.
-Ms. Riefler will serve as the Chairperson of the Compensation Committee.
-The Compensation Committee will operate pursuant to a charter that will be approved by our Board of Directors.
+The Compensation Committee of our Board of Directors consists of Kenneth M. deRegt, Henry A. Fernandez and Linda H. Riefler.
+Ms. Riefler serves as the Chairperson of the Compensation Committee.
+The Compensation Committee operates pursuant to a charter approved by our Board of Directors.
 The Compensation Committee reviews and, as it deems appropriate, recommends to the Board of Directors policies, practices and procedures relating to the compensation of the officers and other managerial employees and the establishment and administration of employee benefit plans.
 The Committee also exercises all authority under our employee equity incentive plans and advises and consults with our officers as may be requested regarding managerial personnel policies.

 Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee of our Board of Directors will consist of Henry A. Fernandez, James P. Gorman, Linda H. Riefler and David H. Sidwell.
-Ms. Riefler will serve as the Chairperson of the Nominating and Corporate Governance Committee will operate pursuant to a charter that will be approved by our Board of Directors.
+The Nominating and Corporate Governance Committee of our Board of Directors consists of Henry A. Fernandez, James P. Gorman, Linda H. Riefler and David H. Sidwell.
+Ms. Riefler serves as the Chairperson of the Nominating and Corporate Governance Committee.
+The Nominating and Corporate Governance Committee operates pursuant to a charter approved by our Board of Directors.
 The Nominating and Corporate Governance Committee reviews and, as it deems appropriate, recommends to the Board of Directors policies and procedures relating to director and board committee nominations and corporate governance policies.